21 Unmissable Things to do in Wroclaw, Poland

 How to get to Wroclaw

-Like many cities of Poland, Wroclaw is well connected to the rest of the country and other European cities.
+Like many Polish cities, Wroclaw is well connected to the rest of the country and other European cities.

 The second-best option to get to Wroclaw is by train from Berlin, Prague, or some of Poland’s great cities, such as Warsaw, Poznan, or Krakow